 We believe that maintaining and enhancing our reputation as the leader in next-generation AI-based weapons detection for security screening is critical to our relationship with our existing end-user customers and reseller partners and our ability to attract new customers and reseller partners.
 The successful promotion of our brand will depend on multiple factors, including our marketing efforts, our ability to continue to deliver a superior customer experience and develop high-quality features for our products, and our ability to successfully differentiate our products from those of our competitors.
 Our brand promotion activities may not be successful or yield increased revenue.
-Additionally, the performance of our reseller partners may affect our brand and reputation if customers do not have a positive experience with our products as implemented by our reseller partners or with the implementation generally.
+Additionally, the performance of our reseller partners or with the implementation generally.
 The promotion of our brand requires us to make substantial expenditures, and we anticipate that the expenditures will increase as our market becomes more competitive, as we expand into new geographies and vertical markets and as more sales are generated through our reseller partners.
 To the extent that these activities yield increased revenue, such increase in revenue may not offset the corresponding increase in expenses we incur.
 If we do not successfully maintain and enhance our brand and reputation, our business and operating results may be adversely affected.